wishingwork/wishingwork/README.md

 ### Hi there 👋

+I'm John.
+I believe weather affects our daily life, so I am dedicated to finding how weather information can apply to our businesses.
+[My wordpress blog](https://wishingwork.wordpress.com/) dicusses about the weather applications.
+I also like to write gidgets to make automatic systems.
+It's fun to put different things together into a creative tool.

 <!--
 **wishingwork/wishingwork** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.